 In the first clinical semester, the student will receive review materials.
 The student can review course content by using these resources as a way to help with studying throughout the entire program.
 Faculty encourage students to use their ATI resources after completing textbook reading.
 The student will also receive a "product code" that can be used to access online materials such as practice exams.
 Proctored exams will be given according to the schedule listed below.
 The student may be asked to remediate, which means to review what they did not know, then test again (see additional information below under the What is Remediation? section).
 ATI activities are used throughout the program such as ATI books, practice tests with remediation, skills modules and other learning resources.
-Some courses require proctored exams will take several ATI tests and use ATI books, practice tests, and skills modules, depending on the content areas being studied in the course.
+Some courses require proctored exams with remediation, practice tests, skills modules and other activities.
+During some semesters, students will take several ATI tests and use ATI books, practice tests, and skills modules, depending on the content areas being studied in the course.
 ATI activities may be required throughout the program in each course.